 The knowledge of how to react when faced with an unexpected flare-up could literally save your life and the lives of others!
 By earning the Fire Safety merit badge, you’ll not only learn how to prepare your own household for fire-related emergencies, you’ll also learn the fascinating science behind why flames even exist.

 In my opinion, Fire Safety is one of the most fascinating (and useful) merit badges a Scout can earn.
-Accidental blazes sadly cause thousands of deaths each year, and many of them could’ve been prevented with the knowledge you’ll be learning here.
+Tragically, accidental blazes cause thousands of deaths each year, and many of them could’ve been prevented with the knowledge you’ll be learning here.
 Take this information to heart and practice it regularly.
-Who knows — I hope you’ll never need to use it. but it might just come in handy! 🙂
+Who knows — I hope you’ll never need to use it, but it might just come in handy! 🙂

 If you have Eagle-required merit badges to earn, you also should check out my Difficulty Ranking Guide to Every Eagle-required Badge.
 There, you’ll also find the links to my other merit badge guides, as well as a description and summary of each badge’s requirements.
 I’m certain this resource will be helpful to scouts on their road to Eagle!